3D render of a penguin

 Performance is something which really does depend upon a detailed understanding of body mechanics.
 I wanted to release this course first, to ensure that students, in any future performance course, have a sufficient depth of body mechanics knowledge.

-When will Into Action reopen for enrollment?
+When will Into Action reopen for enrolment?

 Good to know